Tuesday, 30 March 2021

 Ombe (オンベ):

 Zongo (ゾンゴ): Ken’s workaholic, highly estranged adoptive father.
-As a well meant but overprotective apeman, he saw his older rival Akari being kidnapped in turn by a mad scientist.
+As a well meant but overprotective apeman, he saw his gorilla rival Akari being kidnapped in turn by a mad scientist.

 Kenkunga (ケンクンガ):